martijndejong/ProjectBobi/README.md

 - **3D Art**: Crafted with care in Blender, providing unique visuals and character designs.

 ## Learning Journey
-This project was an exploration into the capabilities of Unreal Engine, focusing on mastering Blueprints and understanding the game development pipeline from concept to playable game.
-It was a journey filled with challenges, learning, and most importantly, fun.
+This project was an exploration into the capabilities of Unreal Engine, focusing on mastering Blueprints, real-time rendering, physics simulations, particle systems, animation, and understanding the game development pipeline from concept to playable game.

 ## Screenshots
 Below are some glimpses of the game and character designs.